 ETF shares are bought and sold at market price (not NAV) and are not individually redeemable.
 Investors buy and sell shares on a secondary market.
 Shares may trade at a premium or discount to the NAV.
 Only market makers or 'authorized participants' may trade directly with the Fund(s), typically in blocks of 50,000 shares.

-Total Returns (Net Asset Value) are calculated using the daily 4:00 pm ET net asset value (NAV).
-Through July 31, 2020, Market Price returns are based on the midpoint of the bid/ask spread for fund shares at market close (typically 4:00 pm ET).
-Beginning with August 31, 2020 month-end performance, Market Price returns are based on closing prices reported by the fund's primary listing exchange (typically 4:00 pm ET close).
+The performance data quoted above represents past performance.
+Past performance is not a guarantee of future results.
+Investment return and value of the Fund shares will fluctuate so that an investor's shares, when sold, may be worth more or less than their original cost.
+Current performance may be lower or higher than performance data quoted.
+Shares are bought and sold at market price (not NAV) and are not individually redeemed from the Fund.
+Total Returns (Net Asset Value) are calculated using the daily 4:00pm net asset value (NAV).
+Through July 31, 2020, Market Price returns are based on the midpoint of the bid/ask spread for fund shares at market close (typically 4 pm ET).
+Beginning with August 31, 2020 month-end performance, Market Price returns are based on closing prices reported by the fund's primary listing exchange (typically 4 pm ET close).
+Returns over one year are annualized.
 Performance results shown reflect expense reimbursements (if any), without which the results would have been lower.

 The 30-day SEC yield is an estimate of the fund's rate of investment income reflecting an estimated yield to maturity (assuming all current portfolio holdings are held to maturity), and it may not equal the fund's actual income distribution rate or the income paid to a shareholder's account.
 The yield shown reflects fee waivers in effect, if any.
 In the absence of such waivers, yields would be reduced.
 The yield will reflect an inflation adjustment that is attributable to any inflation-protected securities owned by the fund.
 This adjustment and the resulting yield can be positive (in the case of inflation) or negative (in the case of deflation).
 The unsubsidized 30-day SEC yield is the SEC yield adjusted to reflect the gross expense ratio applicable to the share class shown and without regard to the contractual reimbursements and fee waivers required of the fund's investment manager and affiliates.
 The 30-day SEC yields may appear to be the same due to rounding.

 © 2021 Morningstar, Inc. All Rights Reserved.
-The information contained herein: (1) is proprietary to Morningstar; (2) may not be copied or distributed; and (3) is not warranted to be accurate, complete or timely.
+The Morningstar information contained herein: (1) is proprietary to Morningstar and/or its content providers; (2) may not be copied or distributed; and (3) is not warranted to be accurate, complete or timely.
 Neither Morningstar nor its content providers are responsible for any damages or losses arising from any use of this information.
-Past performance is no guarantee of future results.